immersivecognition/unity-experiment-framework/README.md

 ## Example

-UXF is built around the idea of separating the specifcation of your experiment (the "what") and the implementation of your experiment (the "how").
+UXF is built around the idea of separating the specification of your experiment (the "what") and the implementation of your experiment (the "how").

 1. Experiment specification: Building/describing your experiment structure, including the trials, blocks and their associated settings.
 2. Experiment implementation: Presenting stimuli according to independent variables, collecting dependent variables.